← Back

 Mi hijo

-The narrative initiates with the revelation of a product – my son, or rather, a conceptual portrayal of the idea of a son employing the simplistic rhetoric often characteristic of enlightenment found in TED Talks.
+The performance begins as a keynote for the launch of a new product – the son, or rather, a conceptual portrayal of the idea of a son, employing the simplistic rhetoric often characteristic of enlightenment found in TED Talks.
 Subsequently, the narrative winds around varying concepts juxtaposing parenting with technology.
-It touches upon the traditional idea of bearing children as a means of legacy, shedding light on the subtle selfishness deeply ingrained in men culture.
-This is depicted by drawing parallels between man's inherent desire for a successor, similar to a king's longing for an heir to his throne.
+It touches upon the traditional idea of bearing children as a means of legacy, shedding light on the subtle selfishness deeply ingrained in male's culture (the man's inherent desire for a successor, similar to a king's longing for an heir to his throne).

 The performance culminates in a melancholic musical featuring a man desperately attempting to describe, through song and tap dance, his imagined ideal of a son.
 It portrays the relentless human need to control, reflected in the representation of the son as a device that can be switched off when needed.